civol/HDLRuby/tuto/tutorial_sw.md

     end
     ```

    In this example, `16.stimes` generates an enumerator over the `0..7` range, and is a way to build an enumerator from an integer value.
-In addition, please notice the use of the Ruby variable `res` for accessign the signal containing the sort result.
+In addition, please notice the use of the Ruby variable `res` for accessing the signal containing the sort result.

   * Apply a 4-point FIR filter over an array obtained from input signal `sin` with 0-padding at the beginning and output the result to `sout`